themeselection/sneat-bootstrap-html-admin-template-free/README.md

 ### Contribution Requirements 🧰

 - When you contribute, you agree to give a non-exclusive license to ThemeSelection to use that contribution in any context as we (ThemeSelection) see appropriate.
-- If you use content provided by another party, it must be appropriately licensed using an open source license.
+- If you use content provided by another party, it must be appropriately licensed using an open-source license.
 - Contributions are only accepted through Github pull requests.
-- Finally, contributed code must work in all supported browsers.
+- Finally, the contributed code must work in all supported browsers.

 ## Creators 😇